phpfreak/Project-Pier/readme.txt

-Kemie - for fixing the Marine theme jokoe - for the French translation visor7 - for the Spanish translation aselfonov - for the Russian translation rzelnik - for the Redbase theme keep_organized - for his ideas on time mato - for the Italian translation egil - for the Norwegian translation bjorngudmundson - for the Icelandic translation mhansen - for the Danish translation
+Kemie - for fixing the Marine theme jokoe - for the French translation visor7 - for the Spanish translation

 ~~~~~~~~~~~~~~~~~
 About ProjectPier